chichivika/products/Readme.md

 3. Clone repository (git clone https://github.com/chichivika/products) .

-4. Download Extjs version 6.0.0 and put into the root of your project.
-You can use this repo https://github.com/chichivika/ext6.0.0.640 for downloading.

-5. In the folder of the project do "sencha app watch" command for starting the app.
+4. In the folder of the project do "sencha app watch" command for starting the app.
 You will see it at http://localhost:1841 .

 ## How it works